truthcoin/www.truthcoin.info/_posts/2016-05-21-codex-identity-sidechain.md

 After IDs are reset (using the social mechanism), contracts would automatically be "retroactively unsigned".

 Conversely, if keys are misused by their *current* owners, then cryptographic proof of this misuse will exist permanently.
-For example, if "John Smith 28" signs thousands of contracts (each with different, mutually-exclusive wordings and conditions) and Tieron-timestamps all of these, he *does* have the option of picking-and-choosing desirable contracts -from this set- after the fact.
+For example, if "John Smith 28" signs thousands of contracts (each with different, mutually-exclusive wordings and conditions) and [Tierion-timestamps](https://tierion.com/) all of these, he *does* have the option of picking-and-choosing desirable contracts -from this set- after the fact.
 In this way, he has the semi-power to backdate contracts.
 However, if these mutually-incompatible contracts are discovered (at any point in the future), blame can be cryptographically ascribed to John Smith 28.

 Scale
 --------